iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 4. Power up the motor, wait for it to complete the startup song.
 5. Enable the motor sliders with the toggle underneath the sliders.
 6. Move the Motor 1 slider bar just slightly above its start position, to give the motor a throttle command near 0%.
 The motor should play its two note arming song, and may spin slowly.

+   * On DSHOT, the motor will disarm and play its disarming song after this command ends.
+You will need to send another low throttle command to re-arm it if you want it to spin again

-7. Move the Motor 1 slider around, and observer how the motor changes speed.
-After each move of the slider the motor should spin for the timeout duration (1.5s) and then stop spinning and timeout until the next command.
+7. Move the Motor 1 slider around, and observe how the motor changes speed.

+    * For PWM, After each move of the slider the motor should spin for the timeout duration (1.5s) and then stop spinning and timeout until the next command.
+    * For DSHOT, you cannot go straight to a high throttle level, as the motor will disarm after each command, and only re-arms on a throttle command close to 0%.
+So for DSHOT testing start by sending a low level throttle command to arm the motor, and before that command ends and the motor disarms, send another higher throttle command.
+The motor will never timeout since DSHOT disarms the motor after each test.

 The figure below demonstrates what the Motor tab should look like in QGroundControl when running a test.